• Skip to main content

 • Quiches are always savory, while tarts can be sweet or savory.

-• Quiches are baked in deep pans, while tarts are baked in shallow pans that typically have removable bottoms.
+• Quiches are baked in deep pans, while tarts are baked in shallow pans with removable bottoms.

 • Both have only a bottom crust.

-• Any sturdy baby green such as mustard, spinach, arugula, kale or chard will work in this dish.
-However, don’t confuse baby greens with baby lettuces or spring mix; they won’t work in this dish.
+• Any sturdy baby greens, such as mustard, spinach, arugula, kale, or chard, will work in this dish.
+However, don’t confuse baby greens with baby lettuce or spring mix; they won’t work in this cheese tart recipe.

 • Leeks can contain dirt hidden between their layers.
 After slicing, place in a bowl of water.
 Gently move them around so dirt can fall to the bottom.
-Let them settle a bit, then carefully remove with a slotted spoon or sieve.
+Let them settle, then carefully remove them with a slotted spoon or sieve.

-• Gruyere cheese has a lovely, nutty flavor, but it can be pricey.
+• Gruyere cheese has a lovely, nutty flavor but can be pricey.
 Feel free to use a cheese that fits your budget.
 Swiss and white cheddar are good alternatives.

 Photo of leeks in glass bowl with hand swishing leeks around to wash them.